gravitational/teleport/rfd/0080-tls-ping.md

 Clients and servers must rely on the `NegotiatedProtocol` connection state property to check if the protocol is supported on both sides and is going to be used for the connection.

+**NOTE:** In future Teleport versions, we can set the ping connection as default for some protocols, removing the suffix’s necessity.

 ### Client/Server flow